Foster/ kinship carers

 - whatever your race, religion or sexuality

-If you are interested in becoming a foster/kinship foster carer, contact your local fostering service or the Regional Adoption and Fostering Service.
+If you are interested in becoming a foster/ kinship foster carer, contact your local fostering service.

 Following some training, you will be asked to complete an application to foster.
 At this stage you will be asked for a medical with your GP.
 Some safeguarding checks including an Access NI check and a social services check will be carried out.
 You will also be asked to provide references.